The Celebrity Athlete As An Endorser: High Reward Low Risk

 Table Of Contents

 For brands, pursuing a professional athlete as a celebrity endorser is an appealing venture for many reasons.
-Sports in general appeal to a very large and diverse audience, primarily comprised of a male demographic brands yearn to engage with.
+Sports in general appeal to a very large and diverse audience, primarily comprised of male demographic brands yearn to engage with.
 Not only is the reach significant and pervasive amongst various demographics, but sports fans are also extremely passionate and often have strong emotional ties to their preferred sports teams and favorite players.
 We take a look at why so many brands have chosen to capitalize on celebrity athlete endorsements.

 Massive Sports Appeal Means Prime Exposure

-As indicated by this last weekend’s Nielsen ratings, sports programming tends to dominate all other programming.
+As indicated by last weekend’s Nielsen ratings, sports programming tends to dominate all other programming.
 For example, the current MLB playoffs and NFL games have significantly outperformed that of current drama and reality TV shows.

 The Super Bowl commands the highest media buy as it is notorious for dominating ratings, each year building upon the previous, with its’ highest viewership numbers ever staggering at 111.3 million viewers in 2013.